 1. Class Talent Show

-With all of the popular YouTube celebrities out there nowadays, it’s not surprising that kids know just how to ham it up in front of a camera.
-Put that love of performing to good use with a class talent show.
+With all of the popular YouTube and TikTok celebrities out there today, it’s not surprising that kids know just how to ham it up in front of a camera.
+Put that love of performing to good use with a class talent show!

 This will take a tiny bit of prep a few weeks in advance.
 Start out by showing some clips from America’s Got Talent that are kid-appropriate.
 If you are feeling brave, show off one of your own talents.
-Kids love it when an adult sheds their seriousness for a little silliness now and then.
+Kids love it when teachers share their own talents.

 Ask students to write down a few things they feel they are really good at.
-However, it would be helpful to give students a few questions or sentence stems such as:
+It might be helpful to give students a few questions or sentence stems such as:

 - What is something you are good at doing outside?